UsmanAbbasi1/DjangoMisc/README.md

 # DjangoMisc

 This project contains examples for following topics:
+* Docker and DockerCompose.
+This app is containerized with different containers for django app, postgres, redis and celery.
 * JWT Authentication
-* Setup Celery and Redis
+* Celery and Redis
 * Caching in Django
 * Management Commands
 * Set up static files in Django